-1. This is a PPS remappable input signal.
-The input function may be moved from the default location shown to any PORTx pin.

-2. All output signals shown in this row are PPS remappable.

-3. This is a bidirectional signal.
-For normal operation, user software must map this signal to the same pin via the PPS input and PPS output registers.

-4. These pins can be configured for I2C or SMBus logic levels via the Rxyl2C registers.
+- This is a PPS remappable input signal.
+The input function may be moved from the default location shown to one of several other PORTx pins.
+Refer to the PPS input table in the device data sheet for details on which PORT pins may be used for this signal. - 2.
+All output signals shown in this row are PPS remappable. - 3.
+This is a bidirectional signal.
+For normal operation, user software must map this signal to the same pin via the PPS input and PPS output registers. - 4.
+These pins can be configured for I2C or SMBus logic levels via the Rxyl2C registers.
 The SCL1/SDA1 signals may be assigned to these pins for expected operation.
 PPS assignments of these signals to other pins will operate; however, the logic levels will be standard TTL/ST as selected by the INLVL register.